conormcd/www.mcdermottroe.com/content/2023-02-18-limit-your-software-or-your-customers-will-do-it-for-you.md

     be enforced after authentication, so this rate limit enforcement will be more closely intertwined with your own product.
-This should prompt you to do two things: first, ensure that authentication is done as early as possible in the request handling process and second, implement the rate limiting immediately after authentication.
+This should prompt you to do two things: first, ensure that authentication is done as early as possible in the request handling processl; second, implement the rate limiting immediately after authentication.
   - By account/team/organization – If you don't charge per-user prices then you should probably consider rate limiting across the entire account (or